aamirxshaikh/interview-prep/core-java/docs/java-collections-framework.md

 #### Retrieving an Element

 Elements in a `LinkedHashSet` can be accessed by iterating through the set.
-Unlike a `HashSet`, a `LinkedHashSet` guarantees that elements are iterated in their insertion order.
+Unlike a `HashSet`, a `LinkedHashSet` maintains the insertion order of elements, meaning the order in which elements were added to the set is preserved during iteration.
+This makes `LinkedHashSet` particularly useful when the order of elements is important.
+However, like `HashSet`, it does not allow direct access to elements by index.

+Below is the internal working of the `contains()` method:

+- **Compute Hash Code**: The `hashCode()` of the element is computed to determine the bucket index in the underlying `LinkedHashMap`.
+- **Locate Bucket**: The corresponding bucket is accessed based on the computed hash.
+- **Search for Element**: The bucket (which maintains insertion order using a doubly linked list) is searched using the `equals()` method.
+- **Return Result**: If a matching element is found, it is returned; otherwise, `null` (or indication of absence) is returned.

 #### Removing an Element